besser435/TEAW-Server/docs/panel-and-os.md

 - `ls -l ./(directory or file)` shows the perms of a file or directory.
 - `sudo su crafty` switch to the crafty user.
 Will need to close the session to get back to the original user.

-## Crafty Panel Multi-factor Authentication
-uhhhh yeah do that

 ## Crafty Users
 There are three user accounts. besser and Theeno have superuser accounts.
-Blues has a more limited account.
+Game masters have a more limited account.
 When creating new users, ensure they reset their passwords, and have as few permissions as possible.

 <sub>why the hell does crafty not have a "reset password on next logon" feature like AD or AMP</sub>